HackerN64/F3DEX3/README.md

   value.
 This can be used for clearing the Z buffer or filling the framebuffer or the letterbox with a solid color **faster than the RDP can in fill mode**.
   Practical performance may vary due to scheduling constraints.
+- The key codepaths for triangle draw and vertex processing (assuming lighting enabled and the occlusion plane disabled with the `NOC` configuration) are **slightly faster than in F3DEX2**.

 ### Miscellaneous